 Actually a plant, this relative of rhubarb is the main ingredient in soba noodles.
 But buckwheat is versatile, try using it for pancakes or in chili.

 The go-to protein source for many plant-based eaters, soy comes in a number of forms.
 Try adding tofu, tempeh, or natto to your meals.
 Hint: the firmer the tofu, the higher the protein content.

 Bake wheat, barley, beans, lentils, millet, and spelt together for an outrageously nutritious bread chalk full of protein.

 A fungus, mycoprotein is packed with complete protein.
 Note for vegans, sometimes the mixture is held together with egg whites, so make sure to read the package when purchasing.

 One of the most well-known protein substitutes, rice and beans have approximately the same protein value as meat.
 For variety, swap in lentils or chickpeas.

 Whether you make your hummus with chickpeas or other legumes, this is a nutritious and delicious combo.

 It might not be on your radar yet, but it should be.
 Mix spirulina with grains, oats, nuts, or seeds into bars or smoothies.

 Quick warning: seitan is made by mixing gluten with herb, spices, and a liquid, so if you have celiac disease, skip this one.
 But, if your body is a-ok with gluten, give this a try.

-And, if all else fails, reach for a classic: peanut butter and wheat bread.
-Mixing legumes with grains is the no-fail way to get the protein your body needs.
+And if all else fails reach for a classic: peanut butter and wheat bread.
+Mixing legumes with grains is a no-fail way to get the protein your body needs.